Stable Restoration and Separation of Approximately Sparse Signals: Proof of thm:BPRES

 \subsection{Recovery guarantee}

 We now derive the recovery condition and bound the corresponding error $\normtwo{\vech}$.
 The proof follows that of \fref{app:CaiRecoveryExt}.
-For the sake of simplicity of exposition, we make use of the previously defined quantities $\hat{\delta}$, $a$, and $b$.
+For the sake of simplicity of exposition, we make use of the quantities $\hat{\delta}$, $a$, and $b$ defined above.

 \paragraph{Bounding the error on the signal support}

 We start by bounding the error $\normtwo{\vech_0}$ as follows:

 with